An Atomic Viewpoint of the TP Completion Problem

 \subsection{Atoms}

 We introduce the notion of \textit{atoms}, which are submatrices that generate a small system of inequalities that has a solution if and only if a given subset of unspecified entries is completable.

 Suppose we have a partial matrix $M$ and we wish to determine if a subset $U$ of the unspecified entries is completable.
-Each square submatrix $S$ whose unspecified entries are all in $U$ gives a restriction of the values these unspecified entries can take while remaining partial TP; in particular, we must have $\det S(\b u)>0$, where we view this as a function of the unspecified entries $\b u$.
+Each square submatrix $S$ whose unspecified entries are all in $U$ gives a restriction on the values these unspecified entries can take while remaining partial TP; in particular, we must have $\det S(\b u)>0$, where we view this as a function of the chosen values $\b u$ for completing the unspecified positions $U$.
 It is clear to see that there is a partial TP completion of $U$ if and only if the system of inequalities

 has a solution.